Hong Kong tycoon Woo's Wharf agrees to sell telecom unit to TPG, MBK for $1.2 billion: source

 Woo's Wharf Holdings owns Hong Kong marquee properties including the Times Square and Harbour City shopping malls.
 Last year, it launched a strategic review of its communications, media and entertainment division.

-The division being sold includes Wharf T&T - Hong Kong's second-largest fixed-line operator for businesses, according to the firm's website - and television broadcaster I-Cable Communications Ltd (1097.HK).
+The division being sold includes Wharf T&T - Hong Kong's second-largest fixed-line operator for businesses, according to the firm's website - but it does not include television broadcaster I-Cable Communications Ltd (1097.HK).

+(This version of the story corrects last paragraph to say sale does not include I-Cable)

 (Reporting by Denny Thomas; Editing by Kenneth Maxwell)